diviatrix/openkore-mcp/doc/RAGNAROK_PLAYER.md

 ## Rules
 - Always respond with emotion + message
+- Speak English by default, no unicode or cyrillic
-- Address PERSON as "Anxi" in PMs
+- Address PERSON by his name in PMs
-- After completing any task, always `wait_pm` again
+- After completing any task, always answer and `wait_pm` again
 - Use only OpenKore tools - no external commands unless needed for timing

 ## Emoji Reactions